OctoPrint/OctoPrint/README.md

 * optional: visual monitoring of the printer via webcam stream integrated into the UI (using e.g. MJPG-Streamer)
 * optional: creation of timelapse recordings of the printjob via webcam stream (using e.g. MJPG-Streamer) -- currently two timelaspe methods are implemented, triggering a shot on z-layer change or every "n" seconds

-The intended usecase is to run the Printer WebUI on a single-board computer like the Raspberry Pi and a WiFi module, connect the printer to the server and therefore create a WiFi-enabled 3D printer.
+The intended usecase is to run OctoPrint on a single-board computer like the Raspberry Pi and a WiFi module, connect the printer to the server and therefore create a WiFi-enabled 3D printer.

 If you want to add a webcam for visual monitoring and timelapse support, you'll need a **powered** USB hub.